American Staffordshire Terrier vs Pitbull – which is your favorite?

 These Pitbull breeds were created using terrier breeds and the Old English Bulldog.

 They were commonly used in bull baiting and dog fighting.
-Thankfully, these sports were banned, but underground dog fighting does still exist.
+Thankfully, these sports were banned.
+But underground dog fighting does still exist, even today.

 As Pitbull breeds became popular in America and elsewhere in the world, their purpose changed.

-They were less used for fighting, and more common as companions and working dogs.
+They were less used for fighting, and became more common as companions and working dogs.